*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

-Watch your DNS setup!
-Although proxychains comes with the proxy_dns uncomment, just make sure it is uncommented.
-In this way, you will avoid any DNS leak that could disclose your real IP.
+Watch for the DNS setup!
+Although proxychains comes with the proxy_dns uncomment, make sure it is uncommented.
+In this way, you will avoid any DNS leaks that could disclose your real IP.

 The final part of setting up proxychains is to pass it your proxies’ details.
 First, before starting, make sure you delete or uncomment the default socks4 127.0.0.1 9050 line.
 You won’t need it if you are going to use your own proxies’ IPs.

-Afterward, insert each proxy’s details on a separate line, exactly as it shows it the proxychains config file example or as this format: proxy_type ip port user login
+Afterward, insert each proxy’s details on a separate line, precisely as it shows it the proxychains config file example or as this format: proxy_type ip port user login

 http 184.108.40.206 4416 chris password

 Note: You can even mix public and private proxies.
-To start I recommend a private/public ratio of 1/1.
+To start, I recommend a private/public ratio of 1/1.
 Meaning that for each private proxy, try to use one public proxy as well.
-Thus, if you have 20 private proxies, you can get 20 public proxies and save them in your proxychains IPs lists.
-Make sure the public ones are working and that you do not pass the username and password of your private ones (public proxies only require their type, IP and port).
+Thus, if you have 20 private proxies, you can get 20 public ones and save them in your proxychains IPs lists.
+Make sure the free ones are working and that you do not pass the username and password of your private ones to them (public proxies only require their type, IP and port).

 You can find my proxychains config file at the end of this article.
 Copy it, insert your proxies details and paste it over your default proxychains config file.

 To use proxychains, all you need to do is to pass the proxychains command in a terminal, before the actual app’ name you plan on using.
 The format is

 To divert your scraping requests through proxychains, all you need to do is to navigate in the folder where you have downloaded Beagle Scraper and pass this command in the terminal: